TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 ## Step 6: Joining the network and seeing the first data packets

 The device will attempt to join LoRaWAN network using OTAA.
-Please make sure there's a TTN/TTS LoRaWAN Gateway coverage in your area.
+Please make sure there's {{% tts %}} coverage in your area.

-When the device joins successfully you will see some verbose activity and raw payload in the ***Live Data*** tab of the device console.
-If you are not able to understand the raw bytes, don't panic!, it's because we still need to modify the payload formatter.
-Please copy-paste the custom Javascript formatter code below to the ***Payload Formatters -> Uplink*** section of your application.
+When the device successfully joins, you will see some verbose activity and raw payload in the **Live Data** tab in your device's overview page.
+If you are not able to understand the raw bytes, don't panic!
+It's because you still need to configure the payload formatter.
+Please copy-paste the following JavaScript formatter code below to the **Payload formatters &#8594; Uplink** section.
+You can configure a payload formatter on a device or on an application level.

 {{< figure src="gnse_claim_8.png" alt="Payload Formatter" >}}